tsanghan/explore-visualize-and-predict-using-pandas-and-jupyter/README.md

-# Getting started with Pandas and Mastering pandas (formerly Explore, visualize, and predict using pandas and Jupyter)
+# Getting started with pandas and Mastering pandas (formerly Explore, visualize, and predict using pandas and jupyter)

 ![Powered by Jupyter Logo](https://cdn.oreillystatic.com/images/icons/powered_by_jupyter.png)

 This project contains the Jupyter Notebooks and the associated Dockerfile for Matt Harrison's courses **Getting started with Pandas** and **Mastering pandas**.
 Prior to June 2018, this was a two-day course entitled, **Explore, visualize, and predict using pandas and Jupyter**.
 It contains both the exercises and the solutions.

+You can use the notebooks directly in platform [here](https://learning.oreilly.com/jupyter-notebooks/~/9781492063063).

 This is a public repository so there is no need to create an account to download its contents.
 To download the source code from this page, click the 'Cloud' icon on the top right hand, above where the latest commit is detailed.